carl-demelo/FireBoardAPI/README.md

 If you're interested in exploring the capabilities of the FireBoardAPI, you can refer to the get-FireBoardExample.ps1 script for a usage example.
 Keep in mind that any FireBoard device that supports a cloud account should work with this module.

 In summary, FireBoardAPI is a powerful tool for anyone who owns a compatible grill and FireBoard controller.
 By utilizing this API, you can retrieve data from your grill and use it to make informed decisions about your cooking process

+The module is availale on the PowerShellGallery at https://www.powershellgallery.com/packages/FireBoardAPI/1.0.0.

+Simple installation:
+Minimum PowerShell version
+5.0

+Copy and Paste the following command to install this package using PowerShellGet More Info

+Install-Module -Name FireBoardAPI

+Author(s)
+Carl Demelo

+Copyright
+(c) Carl Demelo.
+All rights reserved.